Article

 What happens to personal information if a spoofed ad is clicked on?

-Scammers who serve paid spoof ads sell personal information to a fraudulent Claims Management Company (CMC).
+Companies who serve paid spoof ads sell personal information to a fraudulent Claims Management Company (CMC).
 This is a business that offers claims management services and often provide services like advice on claims, hire cars, vehicle recovery and repair and assistance making a personal injury claim.

 These companies can arrange to have your car towed and provide a rental car.
 You might think your insurer is covering these costs, but you could end up footing the bill yourself.